xmtp/xmtp-web/packages/react-components/README.md

-# XMTP React Components
+# XMTP React components

 ![Status](https://img.shields.io/badge/Project_Status-Developer_Preview-yellow)

-This package provides React components for XMTP React apps written in TypeScript.
+This package provides React components for building React apps with XMTP.

 These components are in **Developer Preview** status and ready for you to start building with.

 However, we do **not** recommend using Developer Preview software in production apps.
 Software in this status may change based on feedback.

-To keep up with the latest SDK developments, see the [Issues tab](https://github.com/xmtp/xmtp-web/issues) in this repo.
+To keep up with the latest component developments, see the [Issues tab](https://github.com/xmtp/xmtp-web/issues) in this repo.

 To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](https://xmtp.org/docs/dev-concepts/faq).